cerebral/cerebral/packages/cerebral-forms/README.md

         // with colon separation
         validationRules: ['minLength:3'],
         // Error messages mapped to same index as validation rule
-        errorMessages: ['Must be at least 3 characters long'],
+        validationMessages: ['Must be at least 3 characters long'],
         // When setting isRequired to true the field will be invalid if there
         // is no value.
 To determine if there is not value, check "isValueRules" below
         isRequired: false,
+        // Error message when field is required but has no value
+        requiredMessage: null,
         // Will only be valid if this other field is also valid.
         // Point to a field in the model
         dependsOn: 'app.myForm.repeatPassword'